* Euro falls more than 1 percent against yen and dollar

-NEW YORK, Feb 14 The euro tumbled to a
+LONDON, Feb 14 The euro fell to a three-week low

-three-week low against the dollar and plunged against the yen on
+against the dollar and dropped against the yen on Thursday after

-Thursday after data painted a dismal picture of the euro zone's
+data painted a grim picture of the euro zone economy as it

-Output in the 17 countries that share the euro slid by 0.6
+Output in the 17-country euro zone slid by 0.6 percent in

-percent in the last three months of 2012, more than the 0.4
+the last three months of 2012, more than the 0.4 percent decline

-percent decline expected in a Reuters poll and deepening
+expected in a Reuters poll and deepening its recession.